minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-space-ball-stellaron.md

   thumb:
 ---

-This toy is actually meant for fetching, but we have used it as a treat dispenser.
+This Space Ball Stellaron toy is actually meant for fetching, but we have used it as a treat dispenser.

 I wired two semi-moist duck filets and a semi-moist chicken fillet (which I had cut into strings) around the toy’s holes.
 You can also use slices of cheese or slices of ham.

 It took Miki about 2 to 3 minutes to get the treats out.

----

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACDnUHhQ9F-jPXvvK5-dECfa/aktivointi/space-ball-stellaron/DSC49658-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAWCmUZYaHr78wsqqEb3b9ca/aktivointi/space-ball-stellaron/DSC49658.jpg)